siriwatknp/react-native-video-extension/README.md

 # React Native Video (Extension)

+> Origin, I need to implement video player for my client but there is no library that works well with our requirement, we used `react-native-video-controls` but it is not support real fullscreen mode
+> and orientation works only horizontal, so I spent 2 weeks building this library from real world requirements (of course in my free time), and I hope that it saves a lot of your time as well.

 A wrapper library for [react-native-video](https://github.com/react-native-video/react-native-video) that provide great video experience for user.

 - support fullscreen mode for both iOS & Android